hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/2fa.html.md

 ## Requiring Two-factor Authentication for All Users

--> **Note:** Requiring two-factor authentication is not supported for free organizations.

 If you are an organization owner you can require all users within your organization to use two-factor authentication.

 To reach your organization settings page, click the name of your organization in the upper left corner and choose "Organization Settings" from the menu.
 On this page click "Authentication" on the left navigation menu.